© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Moated site at Hoo Green, 290m north west of Godwin's Place is a scheduled monument protected by Historic England under reference 1011329.
 View the official record →

-Moated site at Hoo Green, 290m north west of Godwin's Place, is a medieval earthwork monument located in Suffolk, England.
+Moated site at Hoo Green is a medieval enclosed settlement situated in Suffolk, England, approximately 290 metres north west of Godwin's Place.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011329.

 Moated site at Hoo Green, 290m north west of Godwin's Place is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1011329.